Neural Moving Horizon Estimation for Robust Flight Control: Experiments

-In Fig.~\ref{fig: estimation real data}, we plot the NeuroMHE estimation and the ground truth disturbances of the test dataset.
-The force estimates can converge quickly to the ground truth data from the initial guess within about $0.1\ {\rm s}$.
-The estimation is of high accuracy even around the most fast changing spikes of $d_{f_x}$ and $d_{f_y}$ (see Fig.\ref{fig:force x real} and \ref{fig:force y real}).
-The torque estimates also show satisfactory performance but are slightly noisier than the force estimates.
-To compare with NeuroBEM, we quantify the estimation performance using the Root-Mean-Square error (RMSEs) and summarize the comparison in Table~\ref{table:rmse}.
-Overall, NeuroMHE thrust estimation error is $25\%$ smaller than that of NeuroBEM (see the $5$th data column).
-It substantially outperforms NeuroBEM in the planar and the vertical forces estimation with estimation error reductions of $41.2\%$ and $49.4\%$, respectively.
-We further test the same trained NeuroMHE on other flight dataset of different trajectories, such as random flights and racing flights.
-NeuroMHE shows similar accurate estimation performances over all the tested data (e.g., the RMSEs of $d_f$ are $0.262\ \text{N}$ and $0.108\ \text{N}$ for a random trajectory and a racing trajectory, respectively).
+Fig.~\ref{fig: estimation real data} shows a comparison between the ground truth disturbances and the estimation performance of NeuroMHE and NeuroBEM on a highly aggressive flight dataset (See '{Figure-8\_4}' in Table~\ref{table:testset rmse}).
+The force estimates of NeuroMHE can converge quickly to the ground truth data from the initial guess within about $0.1\ {\rm s}$ (See the zoom-in figure in Fig.\ref{fig:force z real}).
+The estimation is of high accuracy even around the most fast-changing force spikes (See Fig.\ref{fig:force xy real} and \ref{fig:force z real}) where NeuroBEM, however, demonstrates sizeable estimation performance degradation.
+The torque estimates of NeuroMHE also show satisfactory performance but are noisier than its force estimates.
+To compare with NeuroBEM quantitatively, we utilize the Root-Mean-Square errors (RMSEs) to quantify the estimation performance and summarize the comparison in Table~\ref{table:rmse}.
+As can be seen, the estimation errors of force and torque in NeuroMHE are all much smaller than those in NeuroBEM.
+In particular, it outperforms NeuroBEM substantially in the planar and the vertical forces estimation with the estimation error reductions of $52.4\%$ and $78.1\%$, respectively.

+For a comprehensive comparison, we further evaluate the performance of the trained NeuroMHE on the entire NeuroBEM test dataset.
+The results are delineated in Table~\ref{table:testset rmse}.
+Notably, NeuroMHE demonstrates a significantly smaller RMSE in the overall force estimation than NeuroBEM across all of these trajectories{, achieving a reduction of up to $76.7\%$ (See the penultimate column).
+The only exception is the '3D Circle\_1' trajectory where both methods exhibit a similar RMSE value.} Furthermore, NeuroMHE exhibits a comparable performance in the overall torque estimation to that of NeuroBEM.
+The torque estimation performance could potentially be improved by using inertia-normalized quadrotor dynamics, wherein the force and torque magnitudes are similar.
+These findings underscore the superior generalizability of NeuroMHE to previously unseen challenging trajectories.

-As a consequence of combining a portable neural network with the model-based MHE estimator, our auto-tuning/training algorithm is very data-efficient.
-For example, NeuroBEM requires $1.26$ million data points for training a much more complicated neural network consisting of temporal-convolutional layers and MLP layers with $25{\rm k}$ parameters.
-In contrast, our method uses only $1{\rm k}$ data points to train less than $2.5\%$ neural network parameters (about $0.5{\rm k}$) and achieve up to $49.4\%$ better performance in the force estimation.
+Thanks to the fusion of a portable neural network into the model-based MHE estimator, our auto-tuning/training algorithm achieves high data efficiency.
+For instance, NeuroBEM requires $3150$-second-long flight data to train a high-capacity neural network consisting of temporal-convolutional layers with $25{\rm k}$ parameters.
+In contrast, our method uses only $10$-second-long flight data to train a portable neural network that has only $7.7\%$ of the parameters of NeuroBEM ($1.915{\rm k}$), while improving the overall force estimation by up to $76.7\%$.